 Overview of Expansion Project

-The San Manuel Entertainment Authority, an economic instrumentality of the San Manuel Band of Mission Indians, takes pride in
+The San Manuel Entertainment Authority, an instrumentality of the San Manuel Band of Mission Indians, takes pride in

 its casino operations and continually seeks to provide a premier guest experience for its visitors.